 Another charity event sneaker, Nike teamed up with the Doernbecher Children’s Hospital in 2016 for the Grimm Gala.
 As part of the special occasion, four black pairs and four white pairs of Air Jordan 10s were auctioned off.
 Furthermore, two of those were signed by Michael Jordan and designer Tinker Hatfield.

-8. Nike SoleFly x Air Jordan 16 Art Basel
+8. Nike SoleFly x AJ 16 Art Basel

 Limited to 1500 pairs, this 2016 collaboration between Florida sneaker boutique SoleFly and Jordan featured a white upper with ostrich leather on the removable strap.
 Flash Rose lines the inside of the shroud, while the teal takes inspiration from South Beach.